Anti-spam protection in EOP

 Use email authentication: If you own an email domain, you can use DNS to help insure that messages from senders in that domain are legitimate.
 To help prevent spam and unwanted spoofing in EOP, use all of the following email authentication methods:

 SPF: Sender Policy Framework verifies the source IP address of the message against the owner of the sending domain.
-For a quick introduction to SPF and to get it configured quickly, see Set up SPF in Office 365 to help prevent spoofing.
-For a more in-depth understanding of how Office 365 uses SPF, or for troubleshooting or non-standard deployments such as hybrid deployments, start with How Office 365 uses Sender Policy Framework (SPF) to prevent spoofing.
+For a quick introduction to SPF and to get it configured quickly, see Set up SPF to help prevent spoofing.
+For a more in-depth understanding of how Microsoft 365 uses SPF, or for troubleshooting or non-standard deployments such as hybrid deployments, start with How Microsoft 365 uses Sender Policy Framework (SPF) to prevent spoofing.

 Prevent the delivery of spam to the Inbox

 Verify your organization settings: Watch out for settings that allow messages to skip spam filtering (for example, if you add your own domain to the allowed domains list in anti-spam policies).
-For our recommended settings, see Recommended settings for EOP and Office 365 ATP security and Create safe sender lists in Office 365.
+For our recommended settings, see Recommended settings for EOP and Microsoft Defender for Office 365 security and Create safe sender lists.

-Verify the junk email rule is enabled in the user's mailbox: It's enabled by default, but if it's isn't messages marked as junk can't be moved into the Junk Email folder.
-For more information, see Configure junk email settings on Exchange Online mailboxes in Office 365.
+Verify the junk email rule is enabled in the user's mailbox: It's enabled by default, but if it's disabled, messages marked as junk can't be moved into the Junk Email folder.
+For more information, see Configure junk email settings on Exchange Online mailboxes in Microsoft 365.

-Use the available blocked sender lists: For information, see Create blocked sender lists in Office 365.
+Use the available blocked sender lists: For information, see Create blocked sender lists.

 Unsubscribe from bulk email If the message was something that the user signed up for (newsletters, product announcements, etc.) and contains an unsubscribe link from a reputable source, consider asking them to simply unsubscribe.